readthedocs/readthedocs.org/docs/guides/edit-source.rst

 Gitlab
 ------

-If you want to integrate Gitlab, you can put the following snippet into your ``conf.py``::
+If you want to integrate Gitlab, these are the required variables to put into your ``conf.py``::

     html_context = {